akeneo/pim-helpcenter/content/md/administration/catalog-volume-monitoring_en.md

 ::: tips
 You can't see the widget we are talking about?
 What a shame!
-If you are a Community Edition user or working on the Premise/PAAS version, it's probably because you or your administrator didn't launch the CRON job to calculate the values shown in this widget.
+If your PIM is on premise or on our PAAS version, it's probably because you or your administrator didn't launch the CRON job to calculate the values shown in this widget.
 To do so, please refer to our technical documentation: over [here](https://docs.akeneo.com/2.3/install_pim/manual/installation_ce_archive.html#configuring-tasks-via-crontab) for the CE and over [there](https://docs.akeneo.com/2.3/install_pim/manual/installation_ee_archive.html#configuring-tasks-via-crontab) for the EE.
 :::